Theo: A tired dog after a long walk, resting in the RV.

 Make sure your pet does not overheat or become dehydrated

-Never, ever leave pets alone in your RV if it is very hot.
+Never, ever leave pets alone in a vehicle if it is very hot.
 Pets can overheat and even die if there is not adequate ventilation.
-Do not drive for too long without considering your pet’s water needs, and do not leave pets alone in your RV on a campsite for too long without making sure they have enough to drink, and the right temperature.
+Do not drive for too long without considering your pet’s water needs, and do not leave pets alone in your RV on a campsite for too long without making sure they have enough to drink, and the right temperature (an RV air conditioner can help).
 Likewise, when taking a dog for a walk or playing catch on a hot campsite, make sure your pal does not overheat and make sure that they always have access to fresh drinking water.

 Keep your pet away from poisons and other dangers